 And if we draw a graph out of “% linear”:

 I wonder if anyone still says that the result cache scales.
 Because it simply doesn’t.

 Of course, you may invalidate my tests by saying that, because everyone lives in a single-user environment, concurrent tests are not “real world”.

 I understand Tom’s point about my using result cache in a way he doesn’t envision it.
 Let’s not forget, however, that I wrote my blog post back in November 2007, and back then, all we had was a standard Oracle Documentation.
 I see my tests as perfectly in accord with what the documentation says (and you can actually see others using result cache as I did).
 And instead of discarding all these tests by simply “adjusting” what “real world” means, I thought I could better spent my time by clarifying these issues in the documentation.

-8 comments on “Oracle 11G Result Cache in the Real World”
+8 Responses to “Oracle 11G Result Cache in the Real World”